SpazzTL/SpazzTL.github.io/docs/korean.md

 Yomitan lookups should now function.
 Hold shift for bilingual lookups, and alt-shift for monolingual.
 To set up Anki, refer to other guides, such as [Moes Way](https://learnjapanese.moe/yomichan/){target="_blank" rel="noopener"}.

-### TTSU Reader: Online Epub Reader
+## TTSU Reader: Online Epub Reader

 [TTSU Reader](https://reader.ttsu.app){target="_blank" rel="noopener"} is an online EPUB reader that works seamlessly with Yomitan, as demonstrated in the examples above.
 Its primary benefit is enabling easy copy-pasting of text and Yomitan usage.
-EPUBs can be sourced in various ways, some of which will be listed in the Resources section [TODO].
+EPUBs can be sourced in various ways, some of which will be listed in the [:octicons-arrow-right-24:Korean Resources](koreanresources.md).